-- you are the parent or guardian of a child or young person in the same household and need to take time off work to care for the child while they self-isolate.
-This is limited to one parent or guardian per household for the child or young person’s self-isolation period.
+- you are the parent or guardian of a child or young person in the same household and need to take time off work to care for the child whilst they self-isolate following a positive PCR test result for COVID-19 .
+This is limited to one parent or guardian per household for the child or young person’s self-isolation period

 - you are employed or self-employed.